flexi-framework/flexi/doc/userguide/081_advanced_installation.md

 Here add the desired module location to the **first** position in the list (e.g. `/opt/Modules`) or use one of the predefined locations.
-The environment variable $MODULEPATH should contain all the selected paths.
+The environment variable $MODULEPATH should contain all the selected paths and is set by the init command below.
 The `envbuild.sh` script will install its module files (not the actual libraries) in the **first** path found in this variable.

 Copy the contents of the `tools/envbuild/Modules` folder to the path you specified (`/opt/Modules`).
 It already comes with few